Naman-Saxena1/Videoztron-Video_Library/README.md

 7. Watched History
 8. Single Video Page
 9. Filter videos with categories
+10. Lottie Loading Loader for Home Page while data is fetching
-10. Custom Toast Component with 4 types - Success, Error, Warning and Information
+11. Custom Toast Component with 4 types - Success, Error, Warning and Information

 ## You are welcome to contribute to this project
 1. Create a personal fork of the project on Github.